Mimecast Transfer Impact Assessment

 What types of Personal Data does Mimecast process?

-Our customers control Customer Data (defined in our General Terms and Conditions) processed via Mimecast’s services, and Personal Data within Customer Data that may relate to any end users (including employees, customers, or suppliers) as further described in Mimecast’s Processing Details.
-No sensitive data or special categories of data are intended to be processed through the services but may be contained in the content of, or attachments to, messages.
+Our customers control Customer Data (defined in our General Terms and Conditions) processed via Mimecast’s services, including any Personal Data within Customer Data that may relate to any end users (such as employees, customers, or suppliers) as further described in Mimecast’s Mimecast’s Processing Details.
+No sensitive data or special categories of data are intended to be processed through the services but may be contained in the content of messages and/or files.
 Customers remain responsible for any further compliance requirements which may apply to such Personal Data – including ensuring a lawful basis for processing.

 Contractual basis for processing

-Where Mimecast processes Personal Data as a data processor, Mimecast complies with the obligations set out in Mimecast’s General Terms and Conditions and, where the customer has opted to sign a data processing agreement, Mimecast’s Where Mimecast processes Personal Data as a data processor, Mimecast complies with the obligations set out in Mimecast’s General Terms and Conditions and, where the customer has opted to sign a data processing agreement, Mimecast’s Data Processing Addendum (“DPA”).
+Where Mimecast processes Personal Data as a data processor, Mimecast complies with the obligations set out in Mimecast’s General Terms and Conditions and, where the customer has opted to sign a data processing agreement, Mimecast’s Data Processing Addendum (“DPA”).
 The DPA includes the data processor obligations required under Art.
-28 GDPR and incorporates dynamic links to Mimecast’s Processing Details, Third-Party Subprocessors, and Technical and Organizational Measures.
-The DPA also incorporates the EU SCCs and UK Addendum (as defined below). (“DPA”).
-The DPA includes the data processor obligations required under Art.
-28 GDPR and incorporates dynamic links to Mimecast’s Processing Details, Third-Party Subprocessors, and Technical and Organizational Measures.
+28 GDPR and UKGDPR and incorporates dynamic links to Mimecast’s Processing Details, Third-Party Subprocessors, and Technical and Organizational Measures.
 The DPA also incorporates the EU SCCs and UK Addendum (as defined below).

 Where do we process and store Personal Data?